Alessandro Roma: Inner Landscapes

 TLmag: What are you working on now and what are your plans for the coming months?

 AR: I will have some exhibitions very soon, but I am in a period where I am trying to focus only on the work.
-I would like to have my work be independent of where it will be exhibited.
+I would like to have my work be independent from where it will be exhibited.
 There was a moment when it seemed as if everything was focused around the event rather than the work itself.
 I would like to try to have the process divided into several stages.
 The first stage is the studio, where the work begins and where it takes its shape; Then the work is installed and reconsidered within the space itself.
-And finally, when necessary, rethinking how space works and if specific interventions are needed, such as wall-painting.
+And finally, when necessary, rethinking how the space works and if specific interventions are needed, such as wall-painting.